 Message ID Description 1 Deadlock.
 Cannot wait for an event in the same thread that runs events.
 Display. waitForEvent() must not be called in the display pump thread (for example in paint methods).
-2 Out of memory.
-The image limit has been reached because too many images are opened at the same time.
-Try to remove references on useless images, and retry opening the new image, or increase the number of concurrent images in the MicroEJ launcher.
 3 Out of memory.
 Not enough memory to allocate the Image 's buffer.
 Try to remove ref- erences on useless images and retry opening the new image, or increase the size of the MicroUI working buffer.
 4 A polygon cannot have more than 16 sides.
 5 The platform cannot allocate memory to create a dynamic image.
 6 Image 's path is limited to 100 characters.
 7 The platform cannot decode this kind of image, because the required runtime image de- coder is not available in the platform.
 8 Another EventGenerator cannot be added into the system pool (max 254).
 9 Font's path is limited to 100 characters.
 10 Invalid font path: cannot load this font.
 11 MicroUI is not started; call MicroUI.start() before using a MicroUI API.
-15 FIFOPump size must be positive 17 Out of memory.
-There is not enough memory to open a new FlyingImage Try to increase the number of concurrent flying images in the MicroEJ launcher.
-18 There is not enough memory to add a new font.
-Try to increase the number of fonts in the MicroEJ launcher 19 Font's path must be relative to the classpath.
+15 FIFOPump size must be positive 16 El Como de dischiel de Misser de Como FlyingImage feature is disabled in MicroEJ launch options; cannot use this feature in ap- 17 plication.
+17 Out of memory.
+There is not enough memory to open a new FlyingImage Try to increase 10 the number of concurrent flying images in the MicroEJ launcher.
+19 Font's path must be relative to the classpath.
 20 Unknown event generator class name.
 21 The font data cannot be loaded for an unknown reason (font is stored outside the CPU address space range).
-22 Out of memory.
-There is not enough room to allocate the font data (font is stored outside the CPU address space range).